60 Clients in 60 Days

 - 80% paid to upgrade to a longer massage session.

 - About a third immediately booked a second appointment

 - Over the year, more than 50% booked additional appointments or bought gift certificates.

 - About 20% of the initial clients were still coming in for massage a year later.

-- We got dozens of referrals from those initial clients.
+- I got dozens and dozens of referrals from those initial clients.

-My story gives you only part of the picture.
-In reality, this little experiment was the first step in creating a system that took years to develop and that has been used successfully in well over 1,000 practices.
+In reality, this little experiment was just the first step in creating a system that took years to develop and that has been used successfully in well over 1,000 practices.
 I call it the “give to get” strategy, and in this course, you’ll get step-by-step instructions for implementing it in your practice with the goal of getting 60 new clients in 60 days.

 In the 60 Clients in 60 Days course, you’ll learn the specific factors that go into this strategy.
 You’ll discover the “magic multiplier effect” that makes the sum of this strategy greater than any of its parts.
-It’s the magic ingredient that makes this seemingly simplistic strategy, if followed exactly as outlined, is so effective for building a full, sustainable practice, not in years but just weeks.
+It’s the magic ingredient that makes this seemingly simplistic strategy, if followed exactly as outlined, so effective for building a full, sustainable practice, not in years but just weeks.

-Throughout the process, I’ll share stories and comments by massage therapists just like you who at one time were not just discouraged, but dispirited and demoralized, and how they came to find a new confidence and dramatically improve their practices and their lives while having a greater impact on the people of their community.
+Throughout the process, I’ll share stories and comments by massage therapists just like you who at one time were not just discouraged but frustrated and demoralized, and how they came to find a new confidence and dramatically improve their practices and their lives while having a greater impact on the people of their community.

 The plan I needed to get everyone busy…